PJ Annand

 - Principal Investigator on Leverhulme-funded study into LGBTQ+ understandings of shelter+(un)safety.

-- Member of the Athena Swan Committee
+- Member of the Athena Swan Committee.

 - Member of the Equity, Diversity +Inclusion Committee.

-Research Associate in Social Science+Health
+Researcher in Social Science+Health

 King’s College London